 Security: Power-on password.
 See "Power-On Password, CMOS Reset" on page 1-12.

-System Boards: See "System Board Layout" on page 5-2 for system board jumper and connector locations.
+System Board: One system board is available for the Aptiva Type 2162 computer.
+See "System Board Layout" on page 5-2 for system board jumper and connector locations.

 The system board supports Pentium processors and has the following features: